michaelkhan3/tensorflow_cert_checklist/README.md

 ## (4) Time series, sequences and predictions

-You need to understand how to solve time series and forecasting problems in TensorFlow.You need to know how to:
+You need to understand how to solve time series and forecasting problems in TensorFlow.

+You need to know how to:

 - [ ] Train, tune and use time series, sequence and prediction models.
 - [ ] Prepare data for time series learning.